Best practice tips for controlling your digital files

 There are several methods to get your expanding desktop under control, including the ruthless ‘delete once actioned’ process, but this will take a while, or no time at all, depending on how many files you tend to accrue!

 First thing’s first: if you have any cleaner systems such as CCleaner or similar, run these to clear down missing files, duplications, and cached memory.
 The more dedicated and determined of you may even indulge in a complete file defragmentation of your computer to clear down any corruptions and duplicate files.

 If you have files from several years ago that you probably won’t use, but would like to keep, you’ve found your first candidate for your archive folder.
 You can mass-sort files by file extension, which will make it easier to identify ways to clear down – if you know all of your videos and images are not work-related, then clear these down to a temporary ‘audiovisual’ folder to sort later.

 You are aiming to identify the folders you need for work and study, and separating these from any quagmires of holiday photos, P2P files, and old university essays!

-If you end up with a folder of files that just don’t seem to fit anywhere, temporarily store these in a ‘To Sort’ folder, and attempt to tackle them at a free weekend (or as part of a new year’s resolution if you just can’t stand the thought of doing so right now!).
+If you end up with a folder of files that just don’t seem to fit anywhere, temporarily store these in a ‘To Sort’ folder, and attempt to tackle them at a free weekend.

 Pc World have also written a guide on how to improve your filing methods for improved security and storage.
 Remember that most documents will go to your ‘downloads’ folder, C: drive or desktop when saving them to your computer, so these locations tend to be the most crowded.